-5 We now compare the results from applying the 3D-Var and ETKF assimilation schemes in the case where we observe only the ice thickness.
+We now compare the results from applying the 3D-Var and ETKF assimilation schemes in the case where we observe only the ice thickness.
 We focus on the accuracy of the estimated ice thickness at r = 0 and the position of the margin.

-Figure 8 shows the evolution of the absolute errors in the estimates of the ice thickness at r = 0 and in the position of the margin for the ETKF and for 3D-Var, with and without node updates.
-All three methods provide improved estimates at the first analysis time ( $t_1 = 500$ yr), leading to good forecasts up to the next assimilation time.
-We find that the ETKF tends to perform better then the variational entropy hand that for 2D.
-Var the estimates obtained by undating both ice thickness variables and

-10 better than the variational approach and that for 3D-Var the estimates obtained by updating both ice thickness variables and node positions are generally better than those where only ice thickness variables are updated.
+Figure 9 shows the evolution of the absolute errors in the estimates of the ice thickness at r = 0 and in the position of the margin for the ETKF and for 3D-Var, with and without node updates.
+All three methods provide improved estimates at the first analysis time ($t_1 = 500$ years), leading to good forecasts up to the next assimilation time.
+We find that the ETKF tends to perform better than the variational approach and that for 3D-Var the estimates obtained by updating both ice thickness variables and node positions are generally better than those where only ice thickness variables are updated.

-Figure 8.
+Figure 9.
 Evolution of the absolute error of the estimated ice thickness at r = 0 and the estimated position of the margin when we observe only the ice thickness.
 We compare the absolute errors obtained when we use 3D-Var without and with correction of the position of grid nodes and when we use an ETKF.